 This has become a very normal experience for people.
 Even with a nice severance package, the emotional trauma of being fired is something that doesn't quickly go away.
 What lies behind this approach to quantifying the value of a company is a way of thinking about organizations that I believe is ultimately destructive rather than a path to sustainability.
 The logical outcome from over a century of this way of thinking has been the narrowing of the value of a company to something short term and specifically related to its financial value.

-N: "Stock is stalled and revenue is flat."
+Nelson: "Stock is stalled and revenue is flat."

-J: "Entire economy is flat.
+Jones: "Entire economy is flat.
 We are in the middle of a recession."

 N: "I only closed two of the shipyards.
 Should have closed all three of them.
 Stock is in the toilet."